solid/authorization-panel/proposals/acp/use-cases.md

 _Alice runs an open online workshop for a few people she works with but also she sends an invitation to a public mailing list suggesting experts in her field should also come._

-_She sets the access to the materials so that anyone who has a solid ID can log in and access it.
+_She sets the access to the materials so that anyone who has a Solid ID can log in and access it.
 (They have read access to the agenda, and write access to the minutes, say)._

-_She uses an app which accumulates the set of Ids of the people who have used this access as a group._
+_She uses an app which accumulates the set of IDs of the people who have used this access as a group._

-_People who follow her link to the materials are prompted by the system to log in, or if necessary to make a new solid account and then log in._
+_People who follow her link to the materials are prompted by the system to log in, or if necessary to make a new Solid account and then log in._

 _After the workshop is over, she changes the access on the materials to explicitly be that group._

-Create a container for the workshop
+Create a container for the workshop.

 ```HTTP
 PUT /workshops HTTP/1.1